liorp/liorp.github.io/_posts/2022-01-20-hyperreals.md

 As I majored in math, I've had my share of courses in calculus and in set theory, and even yet, this chapter managed to delight me with one particular method of formalising infinitisemal calculus - the *hyperreals*.

 But what are exactly hyperreals?
 They are a way of treating infinite and infinitesimal quantities.
-They can be thought as an extension of the real numbers R that contains numbers that are smaller than any real number, and numbers that are bigger than any other real number.
+They can be thought of as an extension of the real numbers R that contains numbers that are smaller than any real number, and numbers that are bigger than any other real number.

 In the 1960s, Abraham Robinson proved that the hyperreals were logically consistent if and only if the reals were.
 The book elaborates upon a beautiful proof for this claim, which I will try to reconstruct here.